 - Avoid driving.
 If you must drive in affected areas, keep your windows and vents closed.
 Air conditioning should only be operated in the "recirculate" setting.

 - Don't count on a dust mask.
 Ordinary dust masks, designed to filter out large particles, will not help as they still allow the more dangerous smaller particles to pass through.
-Special, more expensive dust masks with true HEPA filters will filter out the damaging fine particles, but are difficult for people with lung disease to use.
+Special, more expensive dust masks with true HEPA filters will filter out the damaging fine particles, but may not fit well and are difficult for people with lung disease to use.
 Consult with your physician before using a mask, especially if you have a lung disease.
 A dust mask with an N-95 rating is most highly recommended for ash protection.
-In an emergency, if you don't have a mask available, use a damp handkerchief.

 - Refrain from all outdoor exercise if the air quality forecast is code red (Unhealthy) or higher.